6.1. Things to do in Zurich

-The Sprachenzentrum is the common language center of ETH Zurich and the University of Zurich.
-It offers courses to learn German as a foreigner (also intensive courses), language courses for many other languages as well as courses on improving your academic writing skills.
+The Sprachenzentrum is the language center for ETH Zurich and the University of Zurich.
+It offers courses to learn German as a foreigner, including intensive courses, courses for many other languages, and courses for improving your academic writing skills.
 Doctoral students and other scientific staff are charged a fee of around CHF 400 to take language courses.
 Check-out their webpage for more information.

 ETH Zurich recommends that professors subsidize language course fees for their doctoral students and scientific staff as this might facilitate the newcomer’s integration.
 English or academic writing courses can also help increase the success rate for paper submissions.
 However, some professors are not willing to support their graduate students in this matter.

-The Sprachenzentrum has also prepared a tandem contract for you and your tandem partner.
+The Sprachenzentrum has prepared a tandem contract for you and your tandem partner.
 It provides guidance on how to approach a tandem partnership.
-More info can be found at: www.sprachenzentrum.uzh.ch/tandem
+More info can be found at: www.sprachenzentrum.uzh.ch/tandem.